ClaireaLLL/computing-work/The Masqueraded truth.md

 The Masqueraded Truth

   Lilth couldn't remember much.
 She lay on her bed, watching the servents find her a perfect dress whilst thinking long and hard.
-Her life has never been the fantasies she have ever known. *I never knew all these fantasies would get me depressed*, she thought.
+Even though she was rich, her life has never been the fantasies she has ever known.
+At least, the fantasies she has envisioned. *I never knew all these fantasies would get me depressed*, she thought.
 The party was an hour away.
 She had to find out before then.
   "Lilth!
 The limousine's here."

   Her white satin gown ran down her knees, with a bow securing her belt in place.
 The blonde teen looked around, desperately trying to look for clues.
 Just then, a young man ever so charming carelessly spilled a glass of wine right smack on her gown.